Acquisition of Twitter by Elon Musk: Legacy

 On the first anniversary of the acquisition, Musk valued the company at $19 billion, a 55 percent decrease from the buyout's $44 billion purchase price.
 Fidelity, which contributed $300 million to the acquisition, depressed the value by 65 percent.
 Statistics indicated a 30 percent decline in active users, 60 percent decline in advertising, 14 percent decline in website traffic, and 38 percent decline in app downloads.
 The company has denied this, claiming an increase in engagement.
 A nonfiction book about the acquisition, Breaking Twitter: Elon Musk and the Most Controversial Corporate Takeover in History, was announced by author Ben Mezrich in December 2022 and released in November 2023.

 Many publications reflected on Twitter's first year under Musk's ownership.
 Journalists for The Washington Post, citing data from the University of Washington, wrote that the platform had "become a cacophony of misinformation and confusing reports", remarking on Twitter's stark shift toward conservatism.
 Pranav Dixit of The Guardian lambasted the changes and reforms Musk had instituted in the past year, while Miles Klee of Rolling Stone criticized Musk's alleged pandering to "right-wing extremists and peddlers of misinformation".
 The Verges Jay Peters pointed to Musk's radical changes and declining user numbers as evidence that the takeover was a "disaster", while Bloomberg's Aisha Counts zeroed in on the increase in misinformation and hate speech.
 Kate Conger of The New York Times and Alex Kirshner of Slate lamented that Musk's acquisition had fundamentally changed the meaning of Twitter.
 Annika Burgess of the Australian Broadcasting Corporation declared, "Twitter as the world knew it is dead".
 Musk has largely dismissed this negative commentary.

 The Wall Street Journal opined in 2024 that the $13 billion Musk had borrowed to buy Twitter was "the worst merger-finance deal for banks" since the 2008 financial crisis, adding that the "allure" of banking Musk had proved "too attractive to pass up".
 The Washington Post reported that the company had lost $24 billion in equity value, "a vaporization of wealth that has little parallel outside the realm of economic or industry-specific crashes, or devastating corporate scandals."

-Media reported that the Twitter takeover prefigured the attempted takeover of US federal agencies by Elon Musk in 2025.
+Class action lawsuit and outcome

+A class action suit was filed against Musk just before he bought Twitter.
+On March 20, 2026, the San Francisco, California jury found Musk liable for misleading investors, though they absolved him of some fraud allegations, finding he did not "scheme" to defraud investors.
+Specifically, Musk was found to have misled shareholders in two tweets, but not in a podcast, as the views he expressed in that were an opinion.
+Damages have yet to be calculated, but plaintiffs' lawyers estimated them to be $2.5 billion.